 - 4 cups all purpose flour

-- 3 cups cranberries (fresh or frozen)
+- 3 cups cranberries fresh or frozen

-- 1 cup water
+- ¾ cup water

 - ¾ cup granulated sugar

-- 2 teaspoons corn starch
+- 2 tablespoons corn starch

-- 2 teaspoons water
+- 2 tablespoons water

-- ½ cup white chocolate, chopped (or chips)
+- ½ cup white chocolate chopped (or chips)

-- ¼ cup 10% cream
+- ¼ cup cream (any kind)

-- ½-3/4 cup powdered sugar
+- ½-¾ cup powdered sugar

 - In the bowl of a stand mixer (you can do it by hand too, you'll just need a little extra muscle), combine milk, butter, sugar, yeast and eggs.
 Whisk to combine.

 - Put the dough hook on the mixer.
 Add salt and 4 cups of flour, one cup at a time with the mixer on low.
-Add just enough flour so that the dough comes together in a ball away from the sides -- once it’s not sticking to the sides anymore, stop adding flour (even if you haven’t used all 4 cups).
+Add just enough flour so that the dough comes together in a ball away from the sides — once it’s not sticking to the sides anymore, stop adding flour (even if you haven’t used all 4 cups).
 If you’ve used all 4 cups and the dough is still sticking, add a little bit of extra flour as necessary.

-- Spray a piece of plastic wrap with non stick spray and cover the dough.
+- Lightly coat the dough in oil and cover with plastic wrap.
 Place in a somewhat warm, draft-free spot (like an oven that's not on) for 1-1.5 hours until doubled.
+Meanwhile, make your filling.

-- In a medium pot, combine cranberries, water and sugar and bring to a simmer over medium high heat.
+- In a medium saucepan, combine cranberries, water and sugar and bring to a simmer over medium high heat.
 Reduce to medium heat and simmer, uncovered, for 10 minutes, stirring occasionally, until cranberries have burst and are soft.
 Smash cranberries with the back of your spatula.

 - Stir together corn starch and 2 teaspoons water.
 Stir into cranberry sauce and let thicken.
 Remove from heat and let cool to room temperature (you can speed this up in the fridge or freezer).

-- Preheat oven to 350 degrees F and lightly grease a 9x13" pan and an 8x8" pan.
+- Preheat oven to 350 degrees F and lightly grease a 9×13" pan and an 8×8" pan or two 9×13" pans (I often put 9 rolls in each 9×13" pan, but you can do 12 and 6 as well).

 - Place dough on a floured surface.
-Roll out to a rectangle about 10" by 20-24".
-Spread cooled cranberry filling to within 1" of the edge and roll up, starting at the long edge (be sure not to squeeze too much or you’ll lose all your filling!).
-Slice in 1.5" slices with a serrated knife and place in your prepared pans.
+Roll out to a rectangle about 10″ by 20-24″.
+Spread cooled cranberry filling to within 1″ of the edge and roll up, starting at the long edge (be sure not to squeeze too much or you’ll lose all your filling!).
+Slice in 1.5″ slices with a serrated knife and place in your prepared pans.
 Place in a warm spot to rise for 20-30 minutes while the oven heats.